Dual spaces of lattices and semidistributive lattices: Dual spaces of semidistributive lattices

 It is interesting to realise that finite semidistributive lattices are exactly those finite lattices whose dual digraphs have the ``separation property'' (S) strengthened to the ``strong separation property'' (dSD).

 Now we switch to general (not necessarily finite) lattices.
-Our aim is to characterize general join and meet semidistributive lattices by their dual digraphs.
+Our aim is to initiate a study of general join and meet semidistributive lattices by their dual digraphs.
 We will start with the following result and combine it with Theorem~\ref{SD:char} in the finite case.